OxalisCommunity/oxalis/README.md

 It persists inbound messages to the filesystem Out of the box.
 Persistence have been modularized so you can provide your own implementation if you need to send inbound messages to a message queue, a workflow engine, a document archive or others.

-Binary distributions is available bot at [Maven Central](https://repo1.maven.org/maven2/network/oxalis/) and [GitHub](https://github.com/OxalisCommunity/oxalis/releases).
+Binary distributions is available both at [Maven Central](https://repo1.maven.org/maven2/network/oxalis/) and [GitHub](https://github.com/OxalisCommunity/oxalis/releases).

 ## The Latest version is Oxalis 6.0.0

-Refer detailed documentation at : [main.adoc](/doc/main.adoc)
+Java 11 is minimum supported Java version since Oxalis 6.0.0.
+For detailed documentation, refer: [main.adoc](/doc/main.adoc)

 # Technical Information